A new blog series on Shopper Marketing.

 - Motivate purchase

 Only to have it all fall apart at the store ….the place of purchase.
-Time pressed consumers with aisle blindness and on auto-pilot are not going to search patiently in a grocery store for a particular product ….they’ll buy a substitute or simply move on.
+Time pressed consumers on auto-pilot are not going to search patiently in a grocery store for a particular product ….they’ll buy a substitute or simply move on.

 Enter, Shopper Marketing.